uviclibraries/online-privacy/index.md

 ## Why Should I Care?

 Has this happened to you or someone you know?
 Your friend mentions that you should take a trip to the south pole, and an hour later, there it is, a “sponsored” post on your feed… And you didn’t Google anything about the South Pole.
 So what’s happening here?
 Is your phone listening to you?

+The Short answer is No. While it feels like your phone must be eavesdropping, the reality is often more complex (and arguably more impressive) than simple audio recording.

+Here is the “behind the scenes” look at the digital trail that creates that uncanny “listening” effect.

 (https://en.wikipedia.org/wiki/Computer-assisted_qualitative_data_analysis_software){:target="_blank"}.